Home from Hospital

 PSS Home from Hospital helps people get out of hospital sooner and safely

-The PSS Shared Lives Home from Hospital scheme provides up to six weeks of intermediate care for vulnerable adults leaving hospital, helping them to make the transition from hospital to an independent (or supported) home life in Liverpool, Manchester, the Wirral, the Midlands, Wales, Norfolk, Suffolk and Lincolnshire.
+The PSS Shared Lives Home from Hospital scheme provides up to six weeks of intermediate care for adults with support needs leaving hospital, helping them to make the transition from hospital to an independent (or supported) home life in Liverpool, Manchester, the Wirral, the Midlands, Wales, Norfolk, Suffolk and Lincolnshire.